-The assembled jury is composed of: Luigi Leoni, Giorgio Della Longa, Esteban Fernández Cobián, Andreas Meck, Vincenzo Melluso, Giuseppe Russo, Paolo Zermani.
+The assembled jury is composed as follows: Luigi Leoni, Giorgio Della Longa, Esteban Fernández Cobián, Andreas Meck, Vincenzo Melluso, Giuseppe Russo, Paolo Zermani.

-The jury, through successive selections, was able to express a shared ranking; It should be noted once again that, in addition to the classified works and those reported subject to an articulated evaluation, other projects with reasons of interest have been considered and discarded by virtue of a non-shared evaluation by some components of Jury.
+The jury, through successive selections, was able to express a shared ranking; it should be noted once again that, in addition to the classified works and those that were subject to an articulated evaluation, other projects with reasons of interest were considered and discarded by virtue of a non-shared evaluation by some members of the jury.

-That being stated, the jury's activity is expressed through the following judgement, delivering to the board of Directors of the Foundation what emerged collegially.
+Having said this, the jury's activity is expressed through the following judgement, handing over to the Foundation's Board of Directors what emerged collectively.

 FIRST PRIZE